kwkou/815/includes/cdn-enus.md

 ### Create a website for Azure subscriptions
 Refer to [How to create and deploy websites](/zh-cn/documentation/articles/web-sites-create-deploy/)

-### Create a media service for Microsoft Azure subscriptions
+### Create a media service for Azure subscriptions
 Refer to [How to create and deploy media services](/documentation/articles/media-services-create-account/)

 ## Step 2: Create a new Content Delivery Network endpoint<a id="step2"></a>